nswetzof/c5042-p4/README.txt

 Extra Credit:
 a.
 Handling any number of participants
 Multiple participants (> 2) are supported.
-Every transaction in the transaction file will be executed provided each transaction is with a different host and the sum of all transactions adds up to zero (no money is unaccounted for).
+Every transaction in the transaction file will be executed provided each transaction is on a unique host:port pair and the sum of all transactions adds up to zero (no money is unaccounted for).